Faculty and Staff

 Get to know our highly-experienced and distinguished team of faculty and supervisors.

-Our Post-Graduate Certificate Program in Marriage and Family Therapy is staffed by a highly-experienced and distinguished team of faculty and supervisors, including numerous AAMFT-approved supervisors.
+Our Postgraduate Certificate Program in Marriage and Family Therapy is staffed by a highly experienced and distinguished team of faculty and supervisors, including numerous AAMFT-approved supervisors.
 Nearly all of our faculty and supervisors maintain active clinical practices and provide a wide range of expertise in the field of couple and family therapy.
-Many faculty members and supervisors have clinical appointments with the Department of Psychiatry at Thomas Jefferson University, Widener University, and other colleges and universities throughout the region, and have significantly contributed to the professional literature in the field.

 Academic Administrator: